Oxaide

 Pressure-test resistance, heat, and precursor behavior

-Resistance rise and plating-risk logic matter because safety, warranty, and downside questions often appear before clean capacity narratives do.
+Assess resistance rise and plating risk early, because safety, warranty, and downside issues usually emerge before clean capacity narratives.

 04